Skip to Main Content

 Materials must be created with accessibility in mind.
 For example, Word documents must be formatted using styles and headers to ensure compatibility with screen readers and easy conversion to PDF.
 Tutors must ensure that all content being used is accessible in all countries where students are based.

-Staff must use the Ally report tool in their sites to identify any content which is not accessible and then resolve this prior to release to students.
+Staff should use the Ally report tool in their sites to identify any content which is not accessible and then resolve this prior to release to students.

-• ABL (Active Blended Learning) expectations for all NILE course
+• Active Blended Learning (ABL) expectations for NILE courses

 Table: ABL expectations for all NILE courses